Oliver's Cornwall

 A lot of stories surround this isolated spot.
 Reputedly it was the site of King Arthur's hunting lodge and the place where Cador, King of Cornwall and husband of Arthur's mother Igerne, died.
 Ghostly armies have apparently been seen in the skies above the fort.
 Both murders and executions have taken place here.
 Standing on the ramparts, and enjoying the long views, it is hard to imagine any of these events.

-Sheep and goats graze on the inner ramparts
+Sheep and goats graze on inner ramparts

-On un-numbered road, 2 miles E of junction of A39 and A3059
+Un-numbered road, 2 miles E of junction A39/A3059

 Return to Castles

-Return to Reviews Contents
+Return to Home Page for Cornwall Reviews Contents

 Launceston Castle

-Launceston Castle, the ruined Keep
+Launceston Castle ruined Keep

 The South Gatehouse